 I’d made cute sweater mountain pillows and acorn-shaped pillows before, so it wasn’t a huge leap to Christmas tree pillows.
 Just a different colour, with a few decorations!
-This pillow was really simple to make.
+This pillow was simple to make.
 Upcycling sweaters for Christmas is one of my favourite crafts.

 Pom poms were the perfect decorations for my Christmas tree pillow as they look like colourful baubles.
-And who doesn’t like a pom pom!
+And who doesn’t like a pom pom?

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.

 - Old wool green sweater – (Needs to be at least 70% wool to felt.)
+You can use a green sweatshirt to make the pillow and miss out on the felting stage, but it would be as fluffy.

 - White Chalk